SkiFire13/master-thesis/chapters/background.typ

   $
 ]

-That is, a vertex is definitely winning for a player if it's winning in the current $U$-induced subgame and the opposing player has no way to force a play to reach the $U$-exterior, thus every play starting from that vertex stays in the current subgame and conclusions made there stay valid for the whole game.
+That is, a vertex is definitely winning for a player if it is winning in the current $U$-induced subgame and the opposing player has no way to force a play to reach the $U$-exterior, thus every play starting from that vertex stays in the current subgame and conclusions made there stay valid for the whole game.

 - TODO: Local algorithm: expansion
 - TODO: Local algorithm: complexities (?)